 - Customers can receive an additional $250 bonus rebate if they purchase or lease an EV from a Pasadena auto dealer.
 Note: Since Tesla relies on a direct-sale business model where the transaction is completed entirely online, the Pasadena auto dealer bonus will not apply.

 - An additional $1000 is available for customers currently participating in PWP’s income-qualifying programs.

-- Additionally, customers can receive a $600 rebate when they install a qualifying “Wi-Fi enabled” EV charger, or a $200 rebate when they install a standard (Non Wi-Fi) EV charger in their home.
+- Additionally, customers can receive a $600 rebate when they install a qualifying Level 2 “Wi-Fi enabled” EV charger, or a $200 rebate when they install a standard (Non Wi-Fi) Level 2 EV charger in their home.

-PWP EV Charging Station Incentive for Commercial Electric Customers: PWP's non-residential electric customers can receive rebates of up to $6,000 per port for installing smart EV chargers.
+PWP EV Charging Station Incentive for Commercial Electric Customers: PWP's commercial electric customers can receive rebates of up to $6,000 per port for the installation of qualifying, Level 2 smart EV chargers.

 A Federal Tax Credit of up to $7,500 per vehicle is available for the first 200,000 PEVs from each automaker.

 Clean Vehicle Rebate Program: Administered by the Center for Sustainable Energy for the California Air Resources Board (CARB), the Clean Vehicle Rebate Project (CVRP) provides monetary rebates of up to $7,000 for the purchase or lease of new electric and plug-in hybrid vehicles.

 Clean Vehicle Assistance Program: Also administered by the CARB, this program is for low-income customers only and provides grants of up to $5,000 for the purchase or lease a new or used hybrid or electric vehicle.
 This can be combined with the CVRP as well.